SpartnerNL/Laravel-Excel/README.md

 ## Roadmap

 Imports are currently not supported by 3.0.
 This functionality will be re-added in 3.1.
+There's currently no ETA on this release.

 ## License & Postcardware